 Education Studies takes a multidisciplinary, liberal arts approach to the field of education while focusing on the study of human learning and development, the history of education, teaching, school reform, and education policy.
-Concentrators choose an area of emphasis, either History/Policy or Human Development.
-History/Policy provides the historical underpinnings and intellectual skills for students to think critically about education issues in a number of settings.
+Concentrators choose an area of emphasis, either Policy-and-History or Human Development.
+Policy-and-History provides the historical underpinnings and intellectual skills for students to think critically about education issues in a number of settings.
 In the Human Development area, students learn about psychological, social, and cultural processes in a variety of contexts, including schools, families, peer groups, and neighborhoods, particularly in urban settings.
 Additionally, the Department offers teacher certification programs in elementary and secondary education.
-Luther Spoehr is the Director of Undergraduate Studies, and advisor to all seniors and to juniors on the History/Policy track.
-Yoko Yamamoto advises all sophomores and juniors on the Human Development track.
+Finally, concentrators might also consider pursuing the Engaged Scholars Program, which allows students to connect theory and practice and gain hands-on experience working with community partners.
+Luther Spoehr is the Director of Undergraduate Studies, and advisor to all seniors and to juniors on the Policy-and-History track.
+Yoko Yamamoto advises juniors on the Human Development track and all sophomores.

 Students in this concentration will:

 - Understand the major debates underlying the study of human learning and development

 - Become fluent in the history of education and education policy

 - Acquire experience in qualitative and quantitative research methods

 - Hone their writing skills

 - Produce a significant piece of original research

 Click here for a list of requirements.